Initial Release: Winter 2003, Fukubako 2004 Prize Beyblade (Lime-Green, Secret Light-Blue)

 Apart from this gimmick, it is just a very, very tall semi-flat RC.

-What is about to be written is easily the hottest take in the entire site: Spring Core is great.
-It has a very particular, but incredibly useful niche that no other RC comes close to rivalling.
+Easily the hottest take in the entire site: Spring Core is great.
+It has a very particular but incredibly useful niche that no other RC comes close to rivalling.
+Spring Core is the very best same-spin Stamina RC in HMS, surprisingly.

 Largely because of its height, Spring Core is able to out-spin majority of Bearing Core combos in same-spin battles.
 The most forgotten and joked about RC is the only one capable of one-upping Bearing Core at all, which no other RC in HMS can say.